chanbengz/sustcsc-rs/README.md

 See https://sustcsc25.benx.dev/lwe/01-hints.html for optimization advices.

-For a crash course on Rust, see https://sustcsc25.benx.dev/rustup/00-first-look.html.
+For crash course on Rust, see https://sustcsc25.benx.dev/rustup/00-first-look.html.

 ## Reference